Commitments and Contingencies

 We have contingencies that arise from various litigation, claims and commitments, none of which we consider to be material.

-From time to time, we may be party to various legal proceedings arising in the ordinary course of business.
-In addition, third parties may bring intellectual property claims against us asserting that certain of our offerings, services and technologies infringe, misappropriate or otherwise violate the intellectual property or proprietary rights of others.
+From time to time, we are a party to various claims asserting that certain of our services and technologies infringe the intellectual property rights of others.
 Adverse results in these lawsuits may include awards of substantial monetary damages, costly royalty or licensing agreements, or orders preventing us from offering certain features, products, or services, and may also cause us to change our business practices and require development of non-infringing products or technologies, which could result in a loss of revenue for us or otherwise harm our business.

 We record an accrual for a loss contingency when a loss is considered probable and reasonably estimable.
 As additional facts concerning a loss contingency become known, we reassess our position and make appropriate adjustments to a recorded accrual.
 The amount that will ultimately be paid related to a matter may differ from the recorded accrual, and the timing of such payments, if any, may be uncertain.